alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

 - delivery management
 - business analysis

-The team will probably be bigger than this, and the service may supply its own team members who will normally be being skilled up during this process, and thus probably wont be significant contributing factor.
+The team will probably be bigger than this, and the service may supply its own team members who will normally be learning during this process, and thus probably wont be contributing significantly.

-The team will work together in an agile manner, doing iterations of either 1 or 2 weeks (for a short project we'd normally recommend 1 week iterations where possible).
+The team will work together in an agile manner, doing iterations of either 1 or 2 weeks.
+For a short project we'd normally recommend 1 week iterations where possible.

+The team must have the core skills to:

+* build a wireframe or prototype user journey in 1 week
+* host it on the internet
+* conduct some user research
+* analyse the findings

-The team must have the core skills to build a wireframe or prototype user journey in 1 week, host it on the internet, conduct some user research and then analyse the findings.
-The Business Analyst and Delivery Manager roles are there to ensure that the findings are able to be fed back into the team and the wider organisation.
+The Business Analyst and Delivery Manager roles are there to ensure that the findings can be fed back into the team and the wider organisation.

 ###Identifying process###

 Each alpha will be different, because the risks and goals are different.

-However we find that there are commonalities in how good alphas are run.
+But we find that there are common aspects in how good alphas are run.

 We want to maximise the amount of learning that is happening in the alpha.
-We therefore tend to expect alpha's to be short, about 8 weeks in length.
+So we tend to expect alphas to be short, about 8 weeks in length.

 We expect alphas to normally consist of: